 The absence of the pulpy substance within the root can make a tooth too brittle to support itself.
 For this reason, most teeth that have undergone a root canal require the placement of a dental crown.
 A crown is a tooth-shaped cap, usually made from porcelain, designed to restore the structure and appearance of a vulnerable tooth.

 Root canal treatment has a success rate of upwards of 95 percent.
-Even so, daily brushing and flossing is a vital part of avoiding future infections.
+Even so, proper periodontal care like daily brushing and flossing is a vital part of avoiding future infections.
 We also suggest scheduling a cleaning and exam about every six months, twice a year so that we can monitor your progress.

 Schedule Your Consultation Appointment